 IMC, otherwise known as ISCAR, was acquired in 2006 and is one of a few large manufacturers of metal cutting tools that are used in a variety of different applications and markets.

-Separate from their industrial operations, Berkshire also owns a variety of building operations which they have acquired over the past few decades.
+Separate from its industrial operations, Berkshire also owns a variety of building operations which they have acquired over the past few decades.

-Clayton Homes provides both traditional on-site homes as well as manufactured homes through different regions of the United States.
-In 2019 alone Clayton Homes delivered a total of 44,600 off-site homes and in addition, built 7,369 site-built homes.
+Clayton Homes provides both traditional on-site homes as well as manufactured homes in different regions of the United States.
+It is the largest supplier of manufactured and modular homes in the US.
+All Clayton Homes are designed, engineered, and assembled in the US.

-Benjamin Moore manufactures and retails architectural coatings including paints, stains, and clear finishes.
-Benjamin Moore products are available at over 3,000 independent retailers.
+Benjamin Moore manufactures and retails architectural coatings, including paints, stains, and clear finishes.
+Benjamin Moore products are available at over 8,000 independent retailers.

 Acme Brick is a manufacturer and distributor of clay bricks and concrete blocks operating primarily in the south-central and southeastern United States.